DETAILED ACTION

 Therefore, it would have been obvious to one of the ordinary skill in the art before the effective filing date of the claimed invention to modify the combination of Jackson, Cavender-Bares, Foster, et al., and Lansberry to include the teaching of Allard, et al. based on a reasonable expectation of success and motivation to improve the process of controlling unmanned ground vehicles in response to environmental changes or operator intervention (Allard, et al. Col. 3, lines 28-34).

-Regarding claim 13, Jackson, Cavender-Bares, Foster, et al., Lansberry, and Allard, et al. remain as applied to claim 11, and in a further embodiment, teach: The multi-operational land drone of claim 11, wherein, the upcoming operating environment condition includes one or more of: an amount of slope of the operating environment or a driving surface condition of the operating environment (Cavender-Bares Col. 8, lines 46-53: "…autonomous vehicle platform (100) will soon encounter a side slope [amount of slope of operating environment]").
+Regarding claim 13, Jackson, Cavender-Bares, Foster, et al., Lansberry, and Allard, et al. remain as applied to claim 11, and in a further embodiment, teach: The multi-operational land drone of claim 11, wherein, adjusting the powertrain setting includes adjusting an amount of activated wheels (Cavender-Bares Col. 7, lines 50-53: "The autonomous vehicle platform (100) has at least one powertrain (112) fixedly coupled to vehicle base (108) and operably coupled to at least one ground contacting wheel (110) [powertrain adjusting wheel].").

-Regarding claim 16, Jackson, Cavender-Bares, Foster, et al., Lansberry, and Allard, et al. remain as applied to claim 11, and in a further embodiment, teach: The multi-operational land drone of claim 11, wherein the operations further comprise selecting between different remote operation modes for the multi-operational land drone based on one or more current or upcoming operating environment conditions (Allard, et al. Col. 19, line 61 to Col. 20, lines 1-5: "…remote unmanned tele-operation mode (806) [remote mode #1] and assisted remote tele-operations mode (812) [remote mode #2] are the states where the unmanned vehicle is being operated from a remote location by a dismounted operator or by an operator in a chase vehicle. […] plurality of alternative actions (804) of an action set (805) include a trajectory set (814) [mode selection linked to action set]. […] vehicle modifies the selected action to avoid a terrain feature [selecting by computing system based on operating environment].").
+Regarding claim 16, Jackson, Cavender-Bares, Foster, et al., Lansberry, and Allard, et al. remain as applied to claim 11, and in a further embodiment, teach: The multi-operational land drone of claim 11, wherein the plurality of adjustment operations further comprise selecting between different remote operation modes for the multi-operational land drone based on one or more current or upcoming operating environment conditions (Allard, et al. Col. 19, line 61 to Col. 20, lines 1-5: "…remote unmanned tele-operation mode (806) [remote mode #1] and assisted remote tele-operations mode (812) [remote mode #2] are the states where the unmanned vehicle is being operated from a remote location by a dismounted operator or by an operator in a chase vehicle. […] plurality of alternative actions (804) of an action set (805) include a trajectory set (814) [mode selection linked to action set]. […] vehicle modifies the selected action to avoid a terrain feature [selecting by computing system based on operating environment].").

-Regarding claim 17, Jackson, Cavender-Bares, Foster, et al., Lansberry, and Allard, et al. remain as applied to claim 11, and in a further embodiment, teach: The multi-operational land drone of claim 11, wherein the upcoming operating environment condition includes one or more of: one or more weather conditions or one or more terrain conditions (Fig. 1, Fig. 2, Col. 6, lines 1-4: "…seeding location on the terrain [terrain condition]").
+Regarding claim 17, Jackson, Cavender-Bares, Foster, et al., Lansberry, and Allard, et al. remain as applied to claim 11, and in a further embodiment, teach: The multi-operational land drone of claim 11, wherein the upcoming operating environment condition includes one or more of: one or more weather conditions or one or more terrain conditions (Jackson Fig. 1, Fig. 2, Col. 6, lines 1-4: "…seeding location on the terrain [terrain condition]").

-Regarding claim 18, Jackson teaches: A multi-operational land drone comprising: and performing a plurality of adjustment operations with respect to the multi-operational land drone for the upcoming operating environment condition prior to the multi-operational land drone encountering the upcoming operating environment condition, (Fig. 1, Col. 5, lines 10-17: "…removing and/or opening the removable panel (14) and gaining access to the control interface (12) [operational panel], […] setup and/or control seeding rates and/or vacuum levels of the implement (15) [adjustment operation – seeding rates/vacuum levels], […] and/or the implement (15) (e.g., portions of field worked, the agricultural particulate levels and distribution)").
+Regarding claim 18, Jackson teaches: A multi-operational land drone comprising: and performing a plurality of adjustment operations with respect to the multi-operational land drone for the upcoming operating environment condition prior to the multi-operational land drone encountering the upcoming operating environment condition (Fig. 1, Col. 5, lines 10-17: "…removing and/or opening the removable panel (14) and gaining access to the control interface (12) [operational panel], […] setup and/or control seeding rates and/or vacuum levels of the implement (15) [adjustment operation – seeding rates/vacuum levels], […] and/or the implement (15) (e.g., portions of field worked, the agricultural particulate levels and distribution)").

 In a similar field of endeavor (autonomous platforms and systems for the purpose of managing an agricultural field while self-navigating between rows of crops), Cavender-Bares teaches: one or more sensors configured to obtain sensor data; and (Fig. 15, Col. 10, lines 53-59: "…onboard capabilities to detect, avoid, navigate around, or as appropriate navigate over a range of obstacles [sensor data] can include a sensor (175) [sensor].")